 - We have a group of external partners who represent many of the diverse interests within our communities.
 They are drawn from the voluntary and community sector and are known as the Equality Reference Group.
 Members advise and support our work on equality and diversity, providing ideas and challenging us on our performance.

 - The Equality Reference Group hold Surgeries at least six times a year, providing us with an opportunity to consult on aspects of policy and service delivery, find out about issues affecting communities and share performance information.

-- We have a full time Corporate Equality Officer who co-ordinates and monitors our plans and activities and is the Council’s principal advisor on equality and diversity matters.
+- We have a full time Lead Officer for Equality, Diversity and Inclusion (formerly known as Corporate Equality Officer) who co-ordinates and monitors our plans and activities and is the Council’s principal advisor on equality and diversity matters.